shakyShane/wordpress-dev-helper/README.md

 Come on, I know you're using jQuery on your Wordpress site anyway, let me handle it. (but you don't have to)

 #Install
-Put the dev-helper directory in your theme folder so your structure looks like this e.g
+##Step 1 - Put the dev-helper directory in your theme folder.

-- twentyeleven
-    --colors
-    --images
-    --inc
-    --js
-    --languages
-    --dev-helper
-    404.php
-    archive.php
-    author.php
-    category.php
-    etc
-    etc
-    etc
+##Step 2 - include the php file in your functions.php